skypher/weblocks/docs/source/hooks.rst

 Hook is a named callbacks list.
 Depending on name, callbacks are called in different places though request processing pipeline.

+TODO: actialize documentation.
+Example is in the changelog. defhook

 Callback can be bound to ``application``, ``session`` or ``request``.
 They are added via these functions ``weblocks.hooks:add-application-hook``,